nasa/cumulus/docs/deployment/README.md

 ## Updating Cumulus deployment

-Once deployed for the first time, any future updates to the configuration files, Terraform files (`*.tf`), or version of Cumulus can be deployed and will update the appropriate portions of the stack as needed.
+After the initial deploy, any future updates to the Terraform deployment from configuration files, Terraform files (`*.tf`), or modules from a new version of Cumulus can be deployed and will update the appropriate portions of the stack as needed.

+To view the released module artifacts for each Cumulus core version, see the [Cumulus releases page](https://github.com/nasa/cumulus/releases).

 ### Cumulus Versioning